 Saturday, 24 September 2011

-Eirane Naismith, always known as Paddie, began her racing career inauspiciously, as part of Barbara Cartland's set-up race for "Society Ladies" in 1931.
-Billed as an erstwhile chauffeur to the Prime Minister, she either won, or came third in, the “Brooklands Society Ladies’ Handicap”, depending on which account one reads.
+Eirane Naismith, always known as Paddie, began her circuit racing career inauspiciously as part of Barbara Cartland's set-up race for "Society Ladies" in 1931.
+Billed as an erstwhile chauffeur to the Prime Minister, she either won or came third in the “Brooklands Society Ladies’ Handicap”, depending on which account one reads.

-Despite the dubious beginning to her motorsport career, she actually became a decent racer.
+Despite the dubious beginning to her on-track career, she actually became a decent racer.
 The following year, having lived down the Cartland débacle successfully, she won a bona fide Ladies' Handicap at Brooklands.
 There were ten entrants, including Fay Taylour and Elsie Wisdom, who had won the 1000 Mile race earlier in the year.
 She was driving a Salmson and nailed a close finish, crossing the line 20m before Fay Taylour.

 Paddie was primarily an actress by trade, as were Jill and Sheila.
 Paddie appeared in both small and leading parts in a British feature films and in various popular stage productions from around 1928.
 She is most famous for being the image first transmitted as a colour television picture in 1940.
 John Logie Baird thought that her distinctive red hair would show up well on screen.